My email: email@example.com

 Q: Why isn’t there more religious stuff on your page?

 A: Because this is a page about raising my twins.
-Of course our religious beliefs/practices are part of our lives, but I’m confident in my faith and don’t feel the need to blatantly whack people upside the heads with my religious beliefs.
-There isn’t a contest or competition to “out-religious” others or prove who is holier than thou.
+Of course our religious beliefs/practices are a major part of our lives, and guide and inform every aspect, but I’m confident in my faith and don’t feel the need to blatantly whack people upside the heads with my religious beliefs.
+There really isn’t a contest or competition to “out-religious” others or prove who is holier than thou.
 What?
 You were expecting glazed eyes and religious fervor oozing on every page?
-If I blog about chocolate, you may get that.
-But otherwise, my beliefs and practice of the same are such an intrinsic part of my life that I just go about business as usual.
+If I blog about chocolate or sci-fi, you may get that.
+But otherwise, my beliefs and practice of the same are such an intrinsic part of my life that I just go about my business as usual without needing to froth at the mouth about it to whomever is within reach.